Interesterified Soybean Oil vs. Hydrogenated Soybean Oil: What You Need to Know

 Citations

+PMC.
+(2017).
 What are interesterified fats and should we be worried about them in ...
-NCBI
+Retrieved from PMC

+PubMed.
+(2006).
 Hydrogenation and interesterification effects on the oxidative ...
-PubMed
+Retrieved from PubMed

-FAQs about Interesterified Soybean Oil and Hydrogenated Oils
+FAQs about Interesterified Soybean Oil and Hydrogenated Soybean Oil

 1. What is the difference between interesterified soybean oil and hydrogenated soybean oil?

-2. Are interesterified soybean oils a healthier alternative to trans fats?
+2. Are interesterified soybean oils healthier than hydrogenated oils?

-3. What are the health implications of consuming hydrogenated oils?
+3. What are the applications of interesterified and hydrogenated soybean oils in food production?

 Your Source for Premium Soybean Oil